webdiscus/html-bundler-webpack-plugin/README.md

 };
 ```

-Add source scripts and styles directly to HTML using relative path or Webpack alias:
+Add source scripts and styles directly to HTML using a relative path or Webpack alias:

 ```html
 <html>